StrandedKitty/streets-gl/README.md

 ## 💡 Contributing

-Please report any bugs you find by opening an issue (but first make sure it hasn't been reported yet).
+Please report any bugs you find by opening a new issue (but first make sure it hasn't been reported yet).
 Suggestions and pull requests are also welcome.

 If you want to make a significant change, please open an issue first to discuss it.

+More information about contributing can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Development